alexpate/www/_posts/journal/2016-07-04-about-this-site.md

 ## Check out the source

-A lot of what I've learnt about web development, has been from looking at the source code of other developers.
+A lot of what I've learned about web development, has been from looking at the source code of other developers.
 I would like to think that by [open sourcing this site](https://github.com/alexpate/alexpate.uk), you (most likely a developer) and others might find it useful.